(See also Overview of Vitamins.)

 The diagnosis is based on symptoms and sometimes blood tests.

-Increasing consumption of fresh fruits and vegetables or taking supplements by mouth usually corrects the deficiency.
+Increasing consumption of fresh fruits and vegetables or taking vitamin C supplements by mouth usually corrects the deficiency.

 Adults feel tired, weak, and irritable if their diet is low in vitamin C. They may lose weight and have vague muscle and joint aches.

 The symptoms of scurvy develop after a few months of deficiency.
 Bleeding may occur under the skin (particularly around hair follicles or as bruises), around the gums, and into the joints.
 The gums become swollen, purple, and spongy.
 The teeth eventually loosen.
 The hair becomes dry and brittle, and the skin becomes dry, rough, and scaly.
+Fluid may accumulate in the legs.
 Anemia may develop.
 Infections may develop, and wounds do not heal.